TeamRizu/outfox-wikijs/dev/actors/actortypes/rollingnumbers.md

 # Actor Behaviour

-Based on the value of `ApproachSeconds`, the actor will attempt to approach the **target value** in the same ammount of time.
+Based on the value of `ApproachSeconds`, the actor will attempt to approach the **target value** in the same amount of time.
 Attempting to use `targetnumber` without loading a metrics group previously will lead to warning requesting a group.

 > You must use `Load` to load the metrics for a RollingNumbers actor before doing anything else.
 {.is-warning}